inasafe/inasafe-doc/docs/source/user-docs/application-help/data_driven_age.rst

    :align: center

 2. **Ratio Defaults:** In this mode, the default values will be used.
-In this case you may not know per-area what the age and gender breakdowns but rather apply the ratios globally (to all aggregation areas).
+In this case you may not know per-area what the age and gender breakdowns are but rather apply the ratios globally (to all aggregation areas).